NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

 UFS Atmosphere
 -----------------------

 The :term:`UFS` Atmosphere source code is contained in the NEMSfv3gfs code repository.
 CCPP users and developers should use the NEMSfv3gfs code and submodules maintained by GMTB in GitHub.
-For codes whose authoritative repository is in VLab, GMTB synchronizes these with VLab at periodic intervals.
+For codes whose authoritative repository is managed by EMC, GMTB synchronizes these with EMC's at periodic intervals.
+Note that EMC is incrementally transitioning its repositories from VLab to GitHub, and therefore this code management is expected to change in the future.

 https://github.com/NCAR/NEMSfv3gfs